lukso-network/docs/docs/guides/universal-profile/create-profile.md

 # Create a Universal Profile

 :::note Notice

-This guide uses @lukso/lsp-smart-contracts: ^0.11.1
+This guide works with @lukso/lsp-smart-contracts: 0.11.1

-To install version ^0.11.1 use: npm install @lukso/lsp-smart-contracts@0.11.1

 :::

 :::tip

 A complete _"ready to use"_ JS file is available at the end in the [**Final Code**](#final-code) section.
 If you want to run the code as standalone JavaScript files within the terminal or the browser, you can open the [`lukso-playground`](https://github.com/lukso-network/lukso-playground) repository or use the correlated [StackBlitz](https://stackblitz.com/github/lukso-network/lukso-playground) page.

 :::

 In this guide, we will learn how to: